-The structural profiles are close, with Expand Energy carrying a narrow edge on profitability.
+The structural profiles are close, with Expand Energy carrying a narrow edge on growth.
 Vår Energi ASA still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 In the market, Vår Energi ASA carries the stronger setup — intact trend against Expand Energy's broken trend.
 That leaves a split case: the structural lead stays with Expand Energy, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (EXE: Russell 1000, VAR.OL: STOXX 600).